-Resource-based learning could include for example:
+Resource-based learning could include, for example:

-- Using real-life or simulated environments to develop skills in managing money or time and in using measuring instruments. - Using calculators, computers, tablets, mobile phones and other electronic devices to explore larger numbers, manage time, or check answers to complex calculations.
+- Using real-life or simulated environments to develop skills in money, time and measurement. - Using calculators, computers, tablets, mobile phones and other electronic devices to explore larger numbers, manage time, or check answers to complex calculations.
 The use of technology is particularly appropriate when this is a naturally occurring feature of the context in which learning is taking place.
 Calculators often help learners to process numbers, freeing up time for them to analyse situations, draw conclusions and make informed decisions.
-However, learners should where possible be encouraged to develop and improve their skills in completing both written and mental calculations to develop numerical fluency and efficiency. - Using real-life materials such as government statistics, extracts from company spreadsheets, invoices, magazine articles, bills, leaflets and adverts.
+However, learners should where possible be encouraged to develop and improve their skills in completing both written and mental calculations to develop numerical fluency and efficiency. - Using real-life materials such as government publications, extracts from company spreadsheets, invoices, magazine articles, bills, leaflets and adverts.